Nato.0+55+3d: History

 The last version of NATO.0+55+3d modular was released in November 2000, while additional NATO objects were developed until June 2001.

 Version history

 Applications

 Artists used the software to "manipulate video for live performance and installations" (Mieszkowski 2002).
 The flexibility of the interface provided artists with "a uniquely suitable environment for the creation of new synesthesiac applications and experiences" (Meta 2001) and "opened up tremendous possibillities for working with realtime video" (Gilje 2005).

-As NATO was distributed with a software development kit, several artists and programmers created third party extensions (e.g. the PeRColate and Auvi object libraries), or developed entire applications based on NATO.
+As NATO was distributed with a software development kit, several artists and programmers created third party extensions (e.g. the PeRColate and Auvi object libraries), or developed entire applications based on NATO, such as Johnny Dekam with VDMX or John Dekron.

 NATO.0+55 pilots

 Some of the most prominent users of NATO.0+55: